 Sure we all know that a foreign degree has some virtues, and it’s a great experience, the freedom, the fun, It’s a whole new life, but putting that aside, here is a few things that should broaden your view:

-The foremost thing my pal “rish” told me about, was his experience at Boston univ.
+The foremost things my friend told me about his experience at Boston university.
 He said the first few weeks in Boston was such a nightmare, because he had to keep saying “sorry I didn’t get that”, to every other person on campus to whom he spoke to because he just couldn’t get a hold of the accent, and let me tell you,his English was perfect, he went to one of the best schools in Bombay ,but somehow when he was having a conversation, some of the phrases they used, and the slang words were different, not the usual lingo that we hear in the movies.
 Soon many people thought that he was either deaf or some lame loser who came from the jungle!

 But This was “college talk”, it was cool and hip, and when he couldn’t get into the scheme of things, he felt left out and dint feel cool enough.
 Of course it took him almost a year to blend in and sort of “learn the language”, then things were smooth sailing, and he learnt all this by hanging out with new people everyday and being social, it made him more confident and more accepted.

 One of the most important factors of an education abroad is the cost factor.
 An undergrad course of 3-4 years will set you back at least $85,000 in tuition fees plus boarding and meals.
 That is equivalent to about 12 lacs a year.
 Sure if your dad is rich it doesn’t matter, but truth of the matter is, only a fraction of all students applying to foreign universities don’t take an education loan. all the rest DO.
 These are small percentage who are rich enough to come back home to daddy’s business and take over from there, but for the rest, a $100,000 education is A LOT of money, considering the fact that paying back that educational loan is NOT an easy task